Ryanjlowe/pinpoint-re-engagement/README.md

 ## Solution
 This Solution provides a complete solution to setup and automate a re-engagement campaign using Amazon Pinpoint.
 It will:
+* Optionally: Create a new Amazon Pinpoint Project to use for your outgoing campaigns
 * Create a new Amazon Pinpoint Project called "My Re-Engagement" Project
 * Create a segment named "Unengaged Users" in the "My Re-Engagement" Project
 * Configure a Kinesis Stream and Kinesis Firehose to route Pinpoint engagement events (Sends, Opens, Clicks, etc) to Amazon S3